Inzhenerka/docs.getdbt.tech/website/snippets/_python-compatibility-matrix.md

 | Python 3.10      | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    |
 | Python 3.9       | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    | ✅    |

 ⚠️ Python 3.13 is supported in dbt Core v1.10 and `dbt-common`.
-However, note that the base adapter framework of some adapters have not yet explicitly marked support for Python 3.13.
+However, note that the base adapter frameworks of some adapters have not yet explicitly marked support for Python 3.13.